 The organizations and boards she has been a member of, or groups and organizations she was a founding member of, are too many to list here, but some of her involvements over the past decade were founding the Toronto Trans Alliance (now part of a larger umbrella group), and being the very first trans woman to sit as the Civilian Co-Chair of the Toronto Police Service LGBTQ2S Community Consultative Committee (she calls it “Speaking Truth to Power 101”).
-Completing her 2 years as Civilian Co-Chair with her last official duty to read the gospel at her friend Cheri DiNovo’s Covenanting Service, Christine will now be devoting her time to other areas, particularly the work of NWLEA and the doctoral work of a friend in the same area of interest – equality/equity for women in uniform in all areas.
+Completing her 2 years as Civilian Co-Chair with her last official duty to read the gospel at her friend Rev. Dr. Cheri DiNovo’s Covenanting Service, Christine will now be devoting her time to other areas, particularly the work of NWLEA and the doctoral work of a friend in the same area of interest – equality/equity for women in uniform in all areas.

-While doing her best to avoid being in front of the camera, she has been seen in recent years as an on-air interviewer/reporter for community television show On The Couch, and can be heard on a semi-regular basis on CIUT 89.5 FM‘s Rainbow Country as a guest expert/historian while working behind the scenes as a segment producer.
+While doing her best to avoid being in front of the camera, she has been seen in recent years as an on-air interviewer/reporter for community television show On The Couch, and can be heard a few times per year on CIUT 89.5 FM‘s Rainbow Country as a guest expert/historian while working behind the scenes as a segment producer.
 In 2015 she was part of the Global Television documentary 16X9 – The Fight for Trans Rights, has appeared on CBC Metro Morning, CBC News at Six, CBC The National, CP24, CTV News Channel, and Cheri DiNovo’s 3 Women on CIUT (The Radical Reverend will be back this year!) discussing various topics of interest.
 She has been quoted in articles in the National Post, the Huffington Post, and IN Magazine.
 She authored a column for the Ontario Association of Chiefs of Police (OACP) in the summer of 2017 which continues to lead to many interesting conversations with police service members nationally and internationally.

-Thoroughly invested in education, she guest lectures with her bestie and work partner PC Danielle Bottineau, Toronto Police Service LGBTQ2S Liaison Officer, delivering a guest lecture series (from 1 to 3 lectures) each semester for Ryerson University, as well as providing training to University of Toronto Campus Police, TTC Transit Enforcement, and other services.
+Thoroughly invested in education, she guest lectures with her best friend and work partner PC Danielle Bottineau, Toronto Police Service LGBTQ2S Liaison Officer, delivering a guest lecture series (from 1 to 3 lectures) each semester for Ryerson University, as well as providing training to University of Toronto Campus Police, TTC Transit Enforcement, and other services.
 Christine also guest lectures for University of Toronto Medical School, Humber College, other educational institutions, and leads seminars and delivers talks for corporations and police services across Canada.
 She played a role in the development of Home Depot Canada’s Gender Transition Guide, and was their featured speaker to assist their Orange Pride group launch the roll-out across Canada in September 2017.

 She refers to her personal four steps regularly for the reasoning behind all of her involvements, particularly in delivering seminars, guest lectures, or other speaking opportunities: